-During the reporting period, there was consistent consultation and collaboration between the Board of AWPL and the modern slavery working group within Albemarle.
+During the reporting period, there was consistent consultation and collaboration between the Board of AWPL and the Ethics and Compliance team.

-Prior to being put to the Board of AWPL for review and approval, this statement was reviewed by Albemarle's Chief Risk Officer and AWPL legal and procurement teams.
+Prior to being put to the Board of AWPL for review and approval, this statement was reviewed by AWPL legal and procurement teams.

-This statement was approved by the Board of AWPL in its capacity as the principal governing body of AWPL on 27 June 2023.
+This statement was approved by the Board of AWPL in its capacity as the principal governing body of AWPL on 20 May 2024.

-This statement is signed by Samantha Giannasi in their capacity as Director of AWPL on 27 June 2023.
+This statement is signed by Samantha Giannasi in their capacity as Director of AWPL on 21 May 2024.